Manifestly exotic pentaquarks with a single heavy quark: Discussion and conclusion

-Among the studied $qqqq\bar{Q}$, $qqqQ\bar{q}$ , $QQQQ\bar{q}$, $QQQQ\bar{Q}$, and $QQQq\bar{Q}$ pentaquark states, most of them are explicit exotic states.
+Among the studied $qqqq\bar{Q}$ pentaquark states, all of them are explicit exotic states.
 If such pentaquark states are observed, their exotic nature can be easily identified.
-However, up to now, none of them is found.
-Our systematical study may provide theorists and experimentalists some preliminary understanding toward these pentaquark systems.
+However, up to now, none of them was found.
+Our systematical study may provide theorists and experimentalists some preliminary hints toward these pentaquark systems.
 More detailed dynamical investigations on these pentaquark systems are still needed.
-Besides, We hope that the present study may inspire the LHCb, ATLAS, CMS, BESIII, Belle II, JLAB, PANDA, EIC and other relative collaborations to search for these exotic states.
+Besides, we hope that the present study may inspire the LHCb, BESIII, Belle II, JLAB, PANDA, EIC and other relevant experiments to search for these exotic states.

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}

-This work is supported by the China National Funds for Distinguished Young Scientists under Grant No. 11825503, and the National Program for Support of Top-notch Young Professionals.
+We would like to thank Dr. Zhan-Wei Liu for reading the manuscript.
+This work is supported by the China National Funds for Distinguished Young Scientists under Grant No. 11825503, the National Key Research and Development Program of China under Contract No. 2020YFA0406400, the 111 Project under Grant No. B20063, the National Natural Science Foundation of China under Grant No. 12047501, and the Fundamental Research Funds for the Central Universities under Grant No. lzujbky-2021-sp24.